 What are the drawbacks of loading and performing variations inappropriately?

 1 – If your variations aren’t ACTUALLY distinct from the main lifts, you don’t benefit from the varied, targeted stimulus.
 For instance, if your tempo descent squats aren’t slow enough, you won’t have the chance to develop as much positional awareness during the descent, or develop as much eccentric strength.

 Similarly, if you’re doing pin squats and don’t pause on the pins, tighten and attempt to drive up in your groove, you’re trading off on the unique benefit of that exercise.
-(Likewise if you (don’t) pause your paused deadlifts a la Rob Flett).
+(Likewise if you don’t pause your paused deadlifts).

 Putting the two together – if you are performing something that is SUPPOSED to be different to your main lift, but in practice it isn’t, what you’re really doing is just practicing suboptimal technique.
-If two motor tasks are sufficiently similar, your brain won’t treat them as distinct, and when it comes to skill in the competition lift, that increases the risk of automating errors.
-That’s bad.
+If two motor tasks are sufficiently similar, the degree of interference you experience is likely to be greater.

 So what’s my point:

 Variations are kind of like tools in the toolbox – you’ve seen a problem to fix or a role to fulfil in the context of your program and so you need to choose a tool appropriate to the purpose.
 Once you’ve a defined purpose and tool, you need to program and load the variation in a way that allows you to execute them in a manner that actually achieves their purpose.